 Relics loom large in Jansenist culture, as do miraculous cures granted through those relics.
 In 1656, Marguerite Périer, niece and biographer of Blaise Pascal and nun at Port-Royal de Paris, was cured of an eye ailment after contact with a reliquary containing a piece of the Crown of Thorns.
 A painted ex voto commemorating the miracle has survived.
 Philippe de Champaigne painted a similar ex voto in 1662 when his own daughter at Port-Royal, Sister Catherine de Saint Suzanne, was healed of a longstanding, paralyzing sickness.
 These incidents were interpreted as signs of divine favor by Jansenists suffering from institutional persecution from authorities in both Church and state.

 The Jansenist reliance on miraculous cures became even more pronounced after the papal bull Unigenitus in 1713.
 Several tombs belonging to appellants, those who appealed the Bull to a general council, witnessed miraculous cures.
 Yet the most famous example of Jansenist miracles were the frenzied cures of the convulsionnaires, a phenomenon that began in 1727.
 In that year, the Deacon François de Pâris died in the Parisian parish of Saint-Médard.
-Known for his asceticism and his staunch adherence to Jansenist principles, the Deacon’s tomb soon became a pilgrimage sight complete with ostensibly miraculous cures.
+Known for his asceticism and his staunch adherence to Jansenist principles, the Deacon’s tomb soon became a pilgrimage site complete with ostensibly miraculous cures.
 As Angela Haas has noted, “there were hundreds of people from all walks of life who testified to these supernatural events.”
 Only a year after the Deacon’s death, Cardinal Noailles investigated five of the miracles and consequently beatified François de Pâris.
 Yet this ecclesiastical approval would prove to be short-lived.
 Noailles was succeeded as Archbishop of Paris by a more ultramontane figure, Charles-Gaspard-Guillaume de Vintimille de Luc.
 Vintimille argued that the cures could not possibly be miracles, as God would not work through Jansenist bones.
 To quote John McManners, “Evidence was irrelevant: dead or alive, an appellant cannot work miracles.”
 The Archbishop hired doctors to dispute the reports of miracles, and Jesuits gladly aided in debunking the convulsionnaires’ experiences.

 Attempting to ascertain the validity of these miracles today is probably a futile exercise.
 What they tell us, however, is that the Jansenists adhered to a manifestly sacramental worldview.
 Their understanding of matter (specifically the human body) as a vehicle of healing grace is no more Calvinist than the blessed Ignatius-water used by Jesuit missionaries.
 Yet the longstanding, polemically-motivated view of these popular Jansenists as heretical “enthusiasts” has obscured their Catholicity.